keys-i/sdkman-cicd/README.md

 Both examples use Linux amd64 containers as root for workspace permissions.
 The GitLab example selects a hosted Docker runner; adapt its tag for your own runner and keep protected-branch caches separate.
 Both examples try `sdk env` first and install only when activation fails.
-GitHub saves validated SDKs before the build when there was no exact cache hit.
+GitHub reuses SDKs across `.sdkmanrc` changes and saves validated SDKs before the build when there was no exact cache hit.

 ## Local checks